Face Swap @ Magic Hour (YC W24)

 How do I best tackle this problem?

-Early stage design goals
+Early stage design constraints

-01 Minimalistic output, advanced features
+Minimalistic output, advanced features

 04 PROTOTYPE, TEST, EVALUATE, REPEAT

 My first intuition was to reduce the product flow to a single page.
 Having all the information clearly laid out gives a good idea of how many steps are next, and reduces unnecessary clicking.
-This would tackle the first pain point of aconfusing UX.
+I made two low fidelity prototypes, one with each step as a toggle and the other without.

 Many users failed to create a video because they didn't have photo assets readily available.
 Thus, we decided to an assets panel that automatically uploads photos of the faces from the video, as well as previously uploaded images.